ATP 600: Emergency Care

 ATP 620: Practicum I

 This course is designed to provide introductory hands-on experience in the field of Athletic Training.
 Upon competition, the student will have a novice understanding of the recognition, evaluation and treatment of injuries and illnesses.
-Under the direct supervision of a preceptor, the student will be challenged to transfer knowledge learned didactically and apply it in clinically.
-A minimum of 250 and maximum of 300 clinical hours is required to earn credit for the class.
-The student shall not work more than 20 hours/week or greater than 6 days in a row.
+Under the direct supervision of a preceptor, the student will be challenged to transfer knowledge learned didactically and apply it in clinically in their first immersive 8-week clinical rotation.
 Prerequisites: Admission to the Master of Science in Athletic Training Program

 Credits: 3